-Max Planck – New York City Center for Non-Equilibrium Quantum Phenomena
+Max Planck – New York City Center on Non-Equilibrium Quantum Phenomena

-The partners will join forces to advance one of the most vibrant and exciting areas of research in the physical sciences: control of non-equilibrium quantum phenomena in complex materials.
-We will especially focus on applications of non-linear light-matter coupling that result in phases with no equilibrium counterparts.
+The partners are joining forces to advance one of the most vibrant and exciting areas of research in the physical sciences: control of non-equilibrium quantum phenomena in complex materials.
+We especially focus on applications of non-linear light-matter coupling that result in phases with no equilibrium counterparts.

-Research collaboration among teams will transcend institutional and geographic boundaries.
-Joint research positions and long-term visitors and exchange programs will further strengthen the close collaboration among the involved institutions.
+Research collaboration among teams are transcend institutional and geographic boundaries.
+Joint research positions and long-term visitors and exchange programs have been proven to further strengthen the close collaboration among the involved institutions.

 Our goals are to become a world leader in these areas of science and to establish a new blueprint for international collaboration.